brupesh/laravel-react-app/README.md

 Full-Stack Project with Laravel 8 and React 17

 This project is a full-stack web application built using Laravel 8 for the backend and React 17 for the frontend.
-The backend code is located in the root folder, and the frontend code is located in the 'frontend' folder.
+The backend code is located in the root folder, and the frontend code is located in the 'frontend-react' folder.

 Backend (Laravel 8)